“The right of the citizens to keep and bear arms has justly been considered as the palladium of the liberties of a republic…” –Justice Joseph Story

-In the wake of another school shooting by another sociopathic teenager, Second Amendment opponents are again out in force attempting to convert the blood of innocents into political capital for gun confiscation.
+In the wake of another school shooting by another sociopathic teenager, those who oppose the unalienable right to self defense enshrined in our Constitution’s Second Amendment, are again out in force attempting to convert the blood of innocents into political capital for gun confiscation.

-Among the first to demagogue the issue was Brady Campaign gun control advocate Michael Barnes, who condemned the "gun problem" and criticized Congress and President George W. Bush for letting the so-called "assault weapons" ban expire.
-Million Mom Marcher Kate Havelin howled, "We need to do more to make sure...our young people are safe from gun violence."
+Among the first to demagogue the issue was perennial gun-controller, Michael Barnes, who condemned the “gun problem” and criticized Congress and President George W. Bush for letting the so-called “assault weapons” ban expire.
+Million Mom Marcher Kate Havelin howled, “We need to do more to make sure…our young people are safe from gun violence.”

 In an observation typical of the gun confiscation crowd’s Leftmedia trucklings, Washington Post Deputy Editor Colbert King posed this loaded question: “What about the guns that take away the life?”